 |Duration||October 2014 - September 2019|

-Baehler Daniel (PhD candidate) [web] [email]
+Baehler Daniel (Doctoral student) [web] [email]

-Rérat Patrick (PhD supervisor) [email]
+Rérat Patrick (Supervision) [email]

 This doctoral thesis is about households living in car-free housing - residential developments where the inhabitants engage to live without a private car.
 I seek to understand why these households choose to live an such developments and how they are mobile in their everyday life in a world still dominated by the car.
 These questions will be addressed through the lifestyles that refer to values and mobility practices.
 The "mobility capital" - the potential mobility an individual possesses - and the strategies guiding residential choice and mobility practices will also be studied.
 Finally, the "territory's hosting potential" needed to live without a (private) car is addressed.
 Mixed methods - a survey and interviews - are used to study households living in nine car-free developments in Switzerland an Germany.